Clinical Studies

 Methodology: Patients were treated with a combination of 415 nm blue light and 660 nm red light for 12 weeks.

-Light Therapy in the Treatment of Acne Vulgaris
+Light therapy in the treatment of acne vulgaris

 Objective: To evaluate the efficacy of 415 nm blue LED therapy for inflammatory acne.

-Blue light for infectious diseases: Propionibacterium acnes
+Blue light for infectious diseases: Propionibacterium acnes, Helicobacter pylori, and beyond?

-Objective: To explore the broader applications of blue light in microbial infections.
+Objective: To explore the broader applications of blue light in bacteria, including P. acnes and microbial infections.

 Methodology: Laboratory studies on various bacteria, including P. acnes.
+View Details

-Efficacy of blue light phototherapy in the treatment of acne vulgaris
+An assessment of the efficacy of blue light phototherapy in the treatment of acne vulgaris

 A new targeted blue light phototherapy for the treatment of acne